Computer Viruses: What They Are and How to Protect Yourself

 - as the name suggests, it's something that appears harmless, even good, but contains something malicious and dangerous.
 Unlike viruses and worms, they don't replicate.
 They can be attached to legitimate software, or spyware, so you don't know it's there.
 A common result of Trojans is a lot of adware/spyware that causes many popups and ultimately making it near impossible to use a web browser.

 - software that watches how you use your computer and sends the information to whoever is collecting it.
-Adware, which watches what sites you go to and what you do on them is a kind of spyware.
+Adware, on the other hand, watches what sites you go to and what you do on them is a kind of spyware.
 Although spyware doesn't necessarily corrupt your computer, its activity can hurt your computer's performance (for example, windows might open more slowly than usual).

 - software that takes advantage of known security vulnerability.
 One way to protect yourself from exploits it to keep current with patches for your operating system (Microsoft sends out new service packs when security vulnerabilities or exploits are found).